[SQLAlchemy] Fixing the DPI-1047 Python Oracle DB Connection Error on AWS Graviton (ARM) | SQLAlchemy, oracledb

 except Exception as e:

-print(f"Library load failed (DPI-1047): {e}")
+print(f"Library load failed (DPI-1047 raised): {e}")

-# Connection info
+# connection info

 dsn = cx_Oracle.makedsn("host", 1521, service_name="sn")